PandaJules/GameGig2017/README.md

 For other Linux/GNU systems, please refer to the [LÖVE homepage](https://love2d.org/).

-# Creating a project

-To create a LÖVE project, just create a folder with a single file in it called `main.lua`.
+# Playing this game

-Drag this folder onto your LÖVE executable or run `love FOLDER_NAME` from the command line.
+To play this game, download it and drag the "game" folder onto your LÖVE executable or run `love game` from the command line.